HESF Domain 5: Institutional quality assurance

-This Domain (Sections 5.1-5.4) within the Higher Education Standards Framework (Threshold Standards) 2015 (HES Framework) encompasses:
+This Domain (Sections 5.1-5.4) of the Higher Education Standards Framework (Threshold Standards) 2015 (HES Framework) encompasses:

 - whether the provider has a credible and effective process for internal approval of all courses of study that is applied consistently and involves competent academic oversight and scrutiny independent of those directly involved in the delivery of the courses of study (5.1)